runeanielsen/timer-cli/README.md

 # Timer CLI

 Creates a timer that is detached from the shell so it can run in the background.
 The daemonization of the process makes it easy to integrate it into external programs such as status-bars.
-If configured it can call a program/script when the timer completes.
+If configured, it can execute a program/script when the timer completes.

 ## Platform